spacewasabi/simple_css_animations/README.md

 + fb_loader : making an oldschool loader like the one facebook had.
 I don't know if they still have it since I don't use Facebook anymore.

++ yoyo : a circle that goes down and up.
+I got the idea this morning when I saw a kid with a yoyo in the metro and honestly it was easier than expected.

 ## Next step :
 I don't know, find a hobby I guess.
 Those animations are very small project I might re-use one day (or not).